getlantern/replica/search/README.md

     RUST_LOG=rusoto=info,search=trace RUST_BACKTRACE=1 AWS_PROFILE=replica-searcher cargo run

 `AWS_PROFILE` is naming a profile (on my system that's in `~/.aws/credentials` that has the permissions of the AWS `replica-searcher` user.
-You can create a set of access keys for this user [here](https://console.aws.amazon.com/iam/home?region=ap-southeast-1#/users/replica-searcher?section=security_credentials). `search` is the name of the main module.
+You can view the access keys for this user [here](https://console.aws.amazon.com/iam/home?region=ap-southeast-1#/users/replica-searcher?section=security_credentials).
+You may need to get a copy of these from an colleague.

+`search` is the name of the main module.

+The `magneticow` instance to use can be configured with the environment variables `MAGNETICOW_LOCATION`, `MAGNETICO_USER`, and `MAGNETICO_PASSWORD`, and currently defaults to an instance in Paris behind Cloudflare.

 # Interface